 900. POWER AND DUTIES OF OTHER OFFICERS 900.1 The officers of the Association shall exercise the powers and be charged with the responsibilities associated with the office in a democratic organization, except as those powers and responsibilities shall be limited or supplemented by this Constitution and Bylaws of the Association.
-000 2 The President, or in case of his/her/their inshility to act, the Commissioner or Acting President elected

 900.2 The President, or in case of his/her/their inability to act, the Commissioner or Acting President elected by the Board of Directors, shall have the power to call meetings of the Board of Directors.

 1000.
+COMMITTEES

-COMMITTEES 1000.1 APPOINTMENT OF COMMITTEES - The President, or in case of his/her/their inability to act, the Commissioner, shall appoint all standing and special committees.
-1000.2 ELIGIBLE MEMBERS - No more than 25% of a sports committee may be made up of coaches and the committee chairperson may not be a coach.
+- 1000.1 APPOINTMENT OF COMMITTEES The President, or in case of his/her/their inability to act, the Commissioner, shall appoint all standing and special committees. - 1000.2 ELIGIBLE MEMBERS No more than 25% of a sports committee may be made up of coaches and the committee chairperson may not be a coach.
 The remainder of the committee shall be made up of any of the following: superintendents, district athletic directors, principals, athletic directors, activities directors, or other designated administrative personnel, including members of Boards of Education and members of private school governing boards.
-This restriction is not applied to CHSAA administrative and non-athletic activities committees.
-1000.3 MEMBER TERM - Each committee member shall serve one term not to exceed three years.
+This restriction is not applied to CHSAA administrative and non-athletic activities committees. - 1000.3 MEMBER TERM Each committee member shall serve one term not to exceed three years.
 Members of the Classification and League Organizing Committee shall serve a four-year term.
-Committee members may not succeed themselves.
-1000.4 CHAIR TERM - Each chair shall serve a term not to exceed three years.
-Chairpersons may be appointed to a second term.
-1000.5 Committee members shall be reimbursed at a rate not to exceed the actual and necessary expenses in connection with attendance at meetings.
-1000.6 In the event a Committee member is placed on administrative leave by that committee member's school district administration or Board of Education, that Committee member shall not be eligible as a representative to any CHSAA Advisory Committee.
+Committee members may not succeed themselves. - 1000.4 CHAIR TERM Each chair shall serve a term not to exceed three years.
+Chairpersons may be appointed to a second term. - 1000.5 Committee members shall be reimbursed at a rate not to exceed the actual and necessary expenses in connection with attendance at meetings. - 1000.6 In the event a Committee member is placed on administrative leave by that committee member's school district administration or Board of Education, that Committee member shall not be eligible as a representative to any CHSAA Advisory Committee.
 The position shall remain unfilled until a resolution of the member's school status is determined.